Pathogen (film)

-Pathogen is a 2006 zombie horror independent film written, directed, and produced by Emily Hagins, who was twelve at the time of the film's production.
-The film was released on March 25, 2006, and focuses on several middle school students who discover that an infection is turning people into zombies.
+Pathogen is a 2006 American independent zombie horror film written, produced and directed by Emily Hagins, who was twelve at the time of the film's production.
+The film focuses on several middle school students who discover that an infection is turning people into zombies.
+It premiered at the Alamo Drafthouse Cinema on March 25, 2006, and later released on Blu-ray on March 29, 2022.